openstax/napkin-notes/phil/cnx-routes.md

   - the `{MINOR}` number increments when a Page in the book changes
   - the `{MAJOR}` number increments when the Book structure (adding/removing Pages or Chapters) or Book metadata changes

+### Short UUID and version

+This is similar to [UUID and version](#uuid-and-version) except that a short UUID is used instead of a full UUID

 ## Types